 Central government has strengthened its approach to urban development.
 For the growth councils around the country there are significant challenges arising from the need to invest heavily in infrastructure to accommodate growth.
 This is further complicated by economic cycles which affect rates of development.
-The Urban Growth Agenda is a key priority for the Government.
-It aims to improve housing affordability by removing barriers to the supply of land and infrastructure and making room for cities to grow up as well as out.
-It has three main objectives: affordable housing, emissions reduction and liveable and resilient cities.
+A key priority for the Government is to improve housing affordability by removing barriers to the supply of land and infrastructure and making room for cities to grow up as well as out.
 There are existing and proposed National Policy Statements that have influenced this Strategy.
 This includes the NPS-UD, the National Policy Statement on Highly Productive Land, the National Policy Statement on Freshwater Management and the National Environment Standards for Freshwater, the National Policy Statement on Indigenous Biodiversity and the New Zealand Coastal Policy Statement.

 The Climate Change Response Act 2002 and the associated Emissions Reduction Plan and National Adaptation Plan have had a significant effect on this Strategy.
-The Emissions Reduction Plan has introduced targets and actions across government and a number of sectors.
-This has substantial implications for urban form and transport.
+Our response to climate change has substantial implications for urban form and transport.